rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

 message to be displayed.

-All we now need to do to ensure we have a user with the username **`admin`** and password `admin` in our app is to browse to http://localhost:8888/users/init-users/admin.
+All we now need to do to ensure we have a user with the username **`admin`** and password `admin` in our app is to restart the development web-server and browse to http://localhost:8888/users/init-users/admin.
 After this, we can login to our app with a `username` of **`admin`** and a `password` of **`admin`**.
 We can login via any controller with the path **`<controller_name>/login`** in our url, where **`<controller_name>`** can be substituted with the controller